 We hate the name of this place as much as you do, but once you get past that, you realize this informal cafe in downtown Culver is actually pretty great.
 The food is solid, people are nice, and the sidewalk patio at least makes you want to meet in Culver City.

-There’s no way around it - Rush Street is a bro bar.
+There’s no way around it - Rush Street isn’t our favorite place to spend a weekend morning.
 But sometimes that’s just how your Sunday crumbles.
-And the good news is Rush Street is large enough that no matter how many guys are packed in there to watch the Lakers lose, you’ll always have room to spread out.
+And the good news is Rush Street is large enough that no matter how many dudes are packed in there to watch the Lakers lose, you’ll always have room to spread out.

-A cool, low-key spot full of locals from the surrounding neighborhood.
-Great spot to watch the game as well.
+A cool, low-key spot full of locals from the surrounding neighborhood and a great place to watch a game as well.

 Did you know that place you always get good gelato from after your dinner in Culver City is also a full-blown restaurant?
 Now you do.
 And while the food isn’t as good as their gelato, the laid-back cafe vibes are sometimes all you need on a hungover Sunday.